AndrewLJackson/ISOECOL-2018-workshop/README.md

 Remember you will need to bring your own personal computer for the duration of the course.

+**_NB_** the timetable is very much more than likely to change.
+I will be finalising on the train thursday morning, so I wont have a definitive plan until we meet at 14:00!

 ### Step 1

 Install the following using the corresponding links and *make sure you have the latest versions installed* and note that you have to install all three separately: